 Beach attire is perfectly okay for the beach or pool - bikinis, shorts, sarongs etc, but to go out to the malls, then definitely longer shorts, capri pants, trousers or skirts and a t-shirt or shirt would be better.
 Also, everywhere is totally air conditioned and you will freeze!!!

 For the evening, Dubai is a real metropolis and smart/glam is definitely the motto of the day if you want to go to places like the Buddha Bar.
 For somewhere like the Irish Village then jeans would be right thing to wear.

 When I go out, I will usually wear linen trousers and some sort of floaty top and flip flops and take a shawl/pashmina with me, although some restaurants will have some.
 If its a nice place, then a dress and heels but others will be there wearing jeans and t-shirts, albeit completely designer.

-even simpler--cover your shoulders and knees during the day in public places and you can't go wrong, and you won't insult the locals. hotels and beaches have more international standards--dress the way you would in London and you'll be fine. almost 5 years ago
+even simpler--cover your shoulders and knees during the day in public places and you can't go wrong, and you won't insult the locals. hotels and beaches have more international standards--dress the way you would in London and you'll be fine. about 5 years ago